Afolabi-1/AirBnB_clone_v2/README.md

 * Review

 ### Commands:
-* create - create an object
+* create - This is to create an object
-* show - show an object (based on id)
+* show - This is to show an object (based on id)
-* destroy - destroy an object
+* destroy - this destroys an object
-* all - show all objects, of one type or all types
+* all - this how all objects, of one type or all types
 * quit/EOF - quit the console
 * help - see descriptions of commands